Living In Japan: Revealing Insights From a 20-Year Expat

 James Saunders-Wyndham

 Living in Japan is a vastly different experience from visiting Japan as a tourist.
 Many people who visit Japan claim to fall in love with Japanese culture.
-They are sucked in by the Japanese temples, the delicious food, the manga and anime culture, and the difference in lifestyle.
+They fall in love with the Japanese temples, the delicious food, the manga and anime culture, and the difference in lifestyle.

 The relatively quiet area of the Yanaka district in Tokyo.
 Photo source: James Saunders-Wyndham